 - ATAGI statement on AstraZeneca vaccine in response to new vaccine safety concerns

-WHICH VACCINE?
-ARE YOU UNDER 50 YEARS OLD?
+ARE YOU OVER 12 BUT UNDER 60 YEARS OLD?